Dana-Farber is easily accessible by the Massachusetts Bay Transit Authority (MBTA), which offers buses and a train/subway system known as the "T."

 Get off at the Longwood stop, walk to the left (up a hill), on Chapel Street.
 Turn left on Longwood Avenue.
 At second light, turn right on Brookline Avenue to find Dana-Farber (located at 450 Brookline Ave.).

 Get off at the Longwood Medical Area stop.
 Walk west on Longwood Avenue, passing Harvard Medical School and Boston Children's Hospital.
 Turn left on Brookline Avenue and proceed to Dana-Farber, on your left.

 Take the Orange Line to Ruggles Station, then board one of the MBTA buses listed below.

-Commuter rail stops closest to Dana-Farber are: Back Bay, North Station, Ruggles, South Station, and Yawkey.
+Commuter rail stops closest to Dana-Farber are: Back Bay, Lansdowne, North Station, Ruggles, and South Station.
 From these stops, you can take an MBTA subway or bus to Dana-Farber.

 #8 Harbor Point/UMass to Kenmore Station, via Dudley Station

 #47 Broadway Station to Central Square Cambridge

 #60 Kenmore Station to Chestnut Hill